 Diel sampling

-Collecting samples through a diel cycle (lunar day- 24hour:48min) highlights any fluctuations in nutrient and phytopigment loading as a function of tidal forcing.
+Collecting samples through a diel cycle highlights any fluctuations in nutrient and phytopigment loading as a function of tidal forcing.
 The levels of nutrients and phytopigments at different tidal stages should determine the impact of ocean versus freshwater input.
 Diel sampling was also conducted at Winchester Arm (WI - diel site) during the January, March, June, and August 2004 sampling periods.
 These double sampling events were conducted to compare nutrient levels between marine-dominated and freshwater-dominated zones within South Slough estuary.

 Research methods